Planning and Development in Pickering

 Hello With all the new housing developments expected in the next few years, is the City of Pickering looking at new rental development opportunities for residents who are just that…. renters!
 The last rental property built was Rougemount Co-Op apartment buildings.
 Approximately 20 years ago.
 Residents of Pickering who are renters, renting condos, homes etc are always having to worry about owners selling the property.

-Rosechant asked almost 2 years ago
+Rosechant asked over 2 years ago

 Hi there,